The EUR ING Title

 For instance for UK, the applications should be sent to the appropriate Institution with the appropriate fee.
 The Institutions are listed in the section "Members".
 A Guidance Note to assist in completing the form is also available to UK applicants from their Institution.

-* Important note: For Italy, the Italian National Member, CNI (Consiglio Nazionale Ingegneri) does not accept to process EUR ING applications.
+The Italian National Member, CNI (Consiglio Nazionale Ingegneri) does not accept to process EUR ING applications.
 CNI states that it would be against the Italian law to bear the EUR ING title in Italy.
 Indeed, the EUR ING being a professional title, would introduce a confusion with the Italian professional title which can only be delivered by the Italian administration for education.

 Consequently, an engineer with an education from Italy and professional experience in Italy only cannot introduce a request for EUR ING through the Italian National Member.